tbebekis/Tutorial-JsonSerializer/README.md

 `JsonDocument` elements are accessed using the `JsonElement` class.

-The `JsonElement` class provides array and object enumerators in order to iterate over its elements.
+The `JsonElement` class provides enumerators in order to iterate over its elements.

 The `JsonElement` class provides methods such as `GetInt32()` and `TryGetInt32()` which convert JSON text to .Net primitive types.